You are here

 Student health and wellbeing

 Studying in a new country can be an exciting and challenging time of your life.
 At RMIT we want you to get the most out of your experience in Australia so we will support you every step of the way.
 If you encounter any stress, health issues or personal problems during your time with us, contact the Student Wellbeing Team, email@example.com or phone 9925 8172 for advice and support or visit the Student health and wellbeing page.
 We are here to help you live and study well in Australia.

 Bring your own device (BYOD)

 myDesktop gives students access to their RMIT desktop and RMIT applications from home or anywhere with an internet connection.
 They can also access a range of applications for free (using the University’s licence) such as: Acrobat Pro X, Adobe Dreamweaver, Adobe Illustrator, Adobe InDesign, Adobe Photoshop, Google Earth, Microsoft Office 2010 Pro-14 and Microsoft Visio Premium 2010.
-Visit the Applications for everyone webpage for the full list.

 Participating in online activities is part of the course requirements at RMIT English Worldwide and RMIT, so students will need their own device to participate.